tkglaser/tkglaser.github.io/assets/ThomasGlaserCV.md

 Co-architected and co-developed multiple Angular+NodeJS+.NET Core applications.

 Frameworks/Languages: **Angular** (v9), **NodeJS**, **.NET Core**,
-**RxJS** (Reactive extensions for JS),
-**NgRx** (State manager),
+**SignalR**, **RxJS** (Reactive extensions for JS), **NgRx** (State manager),
 **NestJS** (API Framework for Node), **TypeScript**, **C#**

-Implemented 3D telemetry visualisation using ThreeJS and custom charting using D3.
-Involved in architecting identity integration using Auth0 and Azure Active Directory.
+Implemented 3D telemetry visualisation using ThreeJS and D3.
+The telemetry data was received from a .NET Core backend using SignalR.
+I've also worked on an Authentication layer in NodeJS against Auth0 using OpenID Connect.

 ## Magnitude Internet GmbH – Chief Architect, Co-Founder